Over 1 day

 - If the news or weather services announce that a chance of floods exist, but you’re not yet under an official Flood or Flash Flood Watch or Warning, consider taking these steps before you evacuate.

-- Gather any outdoor belongings that could be swept away in a flood: loose lawn furniture, toys, bicycles, gardening tools, trashcans, etc. Store everything indoors.
+- Gather any outdoor belongings that could be swept away in a flood: loose lawn furniture, toys, bicycles, gardening tools, trashcans and more.
+Store everything indoors.

 Clear all drains, gutters and downspouts to reduce the chance of overflowing.
 Overflow may cause more damage to your home as flooding occurs.
 Clearing drains will help let the water run through the gutter spout and out and away from your home.